Who can use this feature?

 Connect Emma to your Pike13

-- Go to myemma.com, and create an Emma account.
+- Go to myemma.com, and login to your myemma account.

-- Still in Emma, set up your member fields and add your list(s) of clients.
+- Still in Emma, set up your contact fields and add your list(s) of clients.

-- Click the gears icon at the top right, choose Settings & billing, click the API key, and then click Generate key to receive a public API key, private API key, and account ID.
+- Click the your profile name in top right, choose Profile, click the API key, and then click Generate key to receive a public API key, private API key, and account ID.

 - On the Email Marketing page, enter the Emma Account ID, Public API key, and Private API key, and then click Save.

-When connected, all your clients’ info, including first and last attendance by service and client fields, is pushed to a group named "Front Desk" in your Emma account.
+When connected, all of your active clients’ info, including first and last attendance by service and client fields, is pushed to a group named "Pike13" in your Emma account.
+Hidden clients will not be pushed over to Emma.
 Each of these attendance and custom client fields is mapped to the corresponding member fields in Emma.
 When they’re synced, you can use them to segment your list for targeting specific clientele or for automatically triggering any number of autoresponders.